asokratis/python-currency-anywhere/README.md

 * Added new section within documentation: **Installation**.
 * Fixed encoding issues when running **update_currency_configurations**.
 * Updated main documentation and Q&A section on existing and new features.
+#### Version 0.09
+* Added the ability to **cache data into an SQLite database**.
+This allows user to not get charged the next time it calls API for the same date (or same date and base currency if having flag parameter legacy_user turned on).
+The database is stored in data folder with filename **currency_eur.sqlite** (or **currency_<base_currency>.sqlite** if flag parameter legacy_user is enabled).
+All the data in the database is stored in the table `currency` with columns `symbol`, `date`, `rate`.
+* To remove clutter, moved the location of configurations (currency_configurations.py, retry_configurations.py) in the **configurations folder**.
+* Flag parameter **debug** will display running queries on database and URL API calls for data not available at database.
+* Updated main documentation and Q&A section on existing and new features.

+All images are extracted/derived from [openclipart](https://openclipart.org/) <br>_The one stop public domain clipart images for unlimited commercial use._